 In the “high middle ages” (the thirteenth and fourteenth centuries) two religious orders dominated the realm of scholasticism: franciscans and dominicans.
 One of the most discussed and heavily debated questions amongst these two religious orders was something contemporary philosophers might call moral psychology or philosophy of mind.
-The debate was in regards to whether the will or the intellect was dominant in practical reasoning.
-The Dominicans (to which Aquinas belonged) believed that the intellect was dominate.
+The debate was in regards to whether the will was determined by the intellect in terms of choice.
+The Dominicans (to which Aquinas belonged) believed that the intellect was dominate and did determine the will.
 This meant that in moral deliberation if one truly knew what was right (what was good) then the will would carry said action out.
 This position is dubbed the “intellectualist” position.
 The Franciscans were representative, generally, of what is called voluntarism.
 This view is more or less opposite of the intellectualist position.
-It holds that the intellect could supply the will with the right option, but that the will could simply refuse to carry out what it knows is good.
+It holds that the intellect could supply the will with the right option, but that the will could simply refuse to carry out what it knows, or even believes to be, is good.
 In other words they observed that sometimes the will is “weak” and doesn’t carry out what it knows it should.

 Further, an important aspect of monastic life was education, specifically study of the scriptures, the early church fathers (Patristics) and the classics of the Greco-Roman period.
 Learning was considered a form of devotion to God and a necessary component of loving God in body, mind, and spirit.
 In addition it is also known that some convents even engaged in the copying of manuscripts and provided intellectual avenues for learned (albeit aristocratic) women to pursue the scholarly life.